vinerya/eco-code-analyzer/README.md

 # Eco-Code Analyzer

-Eco-Code Analyzer is a Python library that analyzes code for its ecological impact and provides a score based on various factors such as energy efficiency, resource usage, and code optimizations.
+Eco-Code Analyzer is a Python library that analyzes code for its ecological impact, providing developers with insights and recommendations to write more environmentally friendly and efficient code.
+By optimizing code for energy efficiency and resource usage, we can collectively reduce the carbon footprint of our software.

 ## Installation